 Latest articles by RoryView Rory McCarthy's full profile

-Released in December 2019, part one of the two-part Europe power system flexibility 2040 report assesses the flexibility needs of the big-5 power markets in Europe: Germany, Great Britain, Spain, Italy and France.
+Part one of the two-part Europe power system flexibility 2040 report assesses the flexibility needs of the big-5 power markets in Europe: Germany, Great Britain, Spain, Italy and France.
 It uses Wood Mackenzie’s new Europe Power Dispatch tool to analyse the power system flexibility resource needed in response to the growing penetration of variable renewable energy (VRE).

 In part one, Rory McCarthy, principal analyst, energy storage, delves into Wood Mackenzie’s long-term European power outlook.
 Alongside Wood Mackenzie’s power team, he assesses the policy and regulatory developments affecting Europe’s flexibility markets.
 And, using outturns from Wood Mackenzie’s hourly power dispatch model, reveals system and price volatility trends out to 2040.

 Significant investment in flexibility is needed to transition to wind and solar power.
 With the decarbonisation of the electricity sector, European countries need investment to continue to deliver on their national energy and climate plans.

 What is power system flexibility?